microsoft/BotBuilder-Samples/samples/java_springboot/81.skills-skilldialog/dialog-skill-bot/README.md

-# EchoSkillBot
+# DialogSkillBot

+This bot is a variation of CoreBot that has been modified to work as a skill.

-See [81.skills-skilldialog](../Readme.md) for details on how to configure and run this sample.
+See [SkillDialog](../) for details on how to configure and run this sample.